 Do you have any words of advice for those following behind you on your path to pop stardom?

 I would say keep a 110% focus on your craft at all times.
-Don’t forget to live your life, and be inspired, but always hold that craft in front of you.
+Don’t forget to live your life and be inspired, but always hold that craft in front of you.
 Keep the tunnel vision and never forget the goal because it’s what will keep you going when it gets dark.
-Try as hard as you can not to get distracted, and just stay with the work because you honestly never know when it’ll pay off in your favor.
+Try as hard as you can not get distracted, and stay with the work because you honestly never know when it’ll pay off in your favor.
 Kind of generic advice, but that’s truthfully the way it is, and I hope those that listen to me see what I’m talking about and say, “man, I’m glad I heard about that.”
 Stay focused, stay prepared, and stay hungry.